ernestocruzesq/salesWebsiteAnalysis/README.md

 ## Features
 - Automatically parses sales data from a home webpage.
 - Generates a structured and concise sales report.
-- Uses a customizable prompt for various webpage formats.
-- Includes error handling for missing or malformed data.

 ---